 Their species normally inhabit the lakes and rivers in the Amazon Basin.
-Nowadays, there are many people who have made it a hobby to take care of these fishes as their pets.
-Some even made a business by breeding Discus fish.
+Nowadays, there are many people who have made it a hobby to take care of them as their pets.
+Some even make a business out of it.

-Many are enticed by this fish because it can be trained and it has the ability to know its owner.
-Unlike other fishes, the Discus is well aware of its surroundings and what is happening outside its fish tank.
-Breeding Discus fish can be an exciting hobby, especially if you’re looking for a pet to keep you company.
+Many are enticed by them because they can be trained and have the ability to know their owners.
+Unlike other species, discus are well aware of their surroundings and what is happening outside of their tank.
+Breeding them can be an exciting hobby, whether for fun, profit, or both.

-Why is Breeding Discus Fish a Good Source of Income?
+Why Breeding Is A Good Source of Income?

-Breeding Discus fish can be a great hobby but it’s also an excellent source of income.
-Pet shops earn a lot from breeding this fish because a lot of fish lovers choose Discus over any other type of fish.
-The Discus is a sociable fish- it’s not just pretty to look at.
-And because of this fact, most people are inclined to choose them among other breeds.
+Breeding them can be a great hobby, and can also be an excellent source of income.
+Pet shops earn a lot from breeding them because many fish lovers choose them over any other type of fish.
+Discus are sociable fish- they’re not just pretty to look at.
+And because of this fact, most people are inclined to choose them over other breeds.

-There are many factors to consider in breeding Discus fish.
-That’s why only a handful of people have mastered the techniques for breeding Discus fish, as they are highly sensitive creatures to any disturbance in their environment.
-Suffice to say, you must have a great vat of patience and determination to grow a school of Discus fishes.
-Here are some things you should remember in breeding Discus fish:
+There are many factors to consider in breeding them.
+That’s why only a handful of people have mastered the techniques necessary for breeding.
+The challenge in breeding them successfully is due to the fact that they are highly sensitive creatures to any disturbance in their environment.
+Therefore, you must have a great deal of patience and determination to grow a school of them.

-- Consider the size, water temperature and acidity of the aquarium.
+- Consider the size, water temperature, and acidity of the aquarium.
 The fish tank should be 48 x 18 x 18 inches.
-With that size, one can keep 4 to 6 small discus fishes.
-When breeding Discus fish, the pH level should be close enough to a 6.5 pH, while the temperature should be kept to 82 degrees Fahrenheit.
+With that size, one can keep 4 to 6 small discus.
+When breeding them, the pH level should be close enough to a 6.5 pH (balanced, essentially), while the temperature should be kept at or near 82 degrees Fahrenheit.

-- Obtain the right Discus pair.
-In order for your Discus to be comfortable with each other, you must buy young discus fish and let them grow together.
+- Obtain the right pair for breeding.
+In order for your fish to be comfortable with each other, you must buy young discus and let them grow together.
 Eventually, two of them will pair up and mate.

-- What should you feed your Discus?
-There are many types of food for the Discus fish.
-You can either feed them fish pellets, Brine Shrimp, blood worms and Beef heart.
-These foods must be planned and given to them in a well-balanced diet.
-Ideally, you should first conduct an experiment to find out which type of food they prefer before buying any variety in bulk.
-In Breeding Discus fish, you should make sure to keep the aquarium clean by scooping out any uneaten food to prevent the growth of bacteria.
+- What should you feed them?
+There are many types of food available.
+You can feed them pellets, brine shrimp, blood worms and beef heart.
+These foods must be planned out ahead of time and given to them in a well-balanced diet.
+Ideally, you should first conduct an experiment to find out which type of food they prefer before buying any kind in bulk.
+Be sure to remove any excess food, as bacteria will set in and potentially harm your fish if you don’t.

-Should there be a Resting Period When Breeding Discus Fish?
+Should there be a Resting Period When Breeding?

-Once a couple has started to spawn, you can expect them to lay eggs every week or every second week for up to 15 times in a row.
-Breeding Discus fish can be satisfying.
+Once a couple has started to spawn, you can expect them to lay eggs every week or every second week for up to 15 weeks at a time.
 If the couple that you’re breeding is healthy, they can go through 2 cycles per year.
 Their eggs will hatch within 48 hours and you’ll see their fry swimming freely after 72 hours.

 A Professional discus fish keeper (and breeder) reveals the system that he uses for care, disease control and breeding his discus fish, using this systematic approach to discus fish care will restore your fishes energy and vitality!